 The Agency entered into a management agreement with ElectriCities.
 Under the current management agreement with the Agency, ElectriCities is required to provide all personnel and personnel services necessary for the Agency to conduct its business in an economic and efficient manner.
 This agreement continues through December 31, 2018, and is automatically renewed for successive three-year periods unless terminated by one year's notice by either party prior to the end of the contract term.
-For the year ended December 31, 2016 the Agency paid ElectriCities \$11,672,000.
+The Agency paid ElectriCities \$11,790,000 and \$10,692,000 for the years ended December 31, 2017 and 2016, respectively.